 Root Canal Procedure

-Dr. Iregui will first take an X-ray to get a better look at the shape of your root canals.
+Dr. Bloomquist will first take an X-ray to get a better look at the shape of your root canals.
 They’ll check to see how far the infection has spread and whether root canal therapy is the best option for you.

 If your procedure is approved, you’ll be given local anesthesia to numb the area around the tooth.
 To help you relax more during your procedure, you may opt for sedation.

 The dentist will then drill a small hole into the tooth and remove the infected pulp.
 The pulp will be replaced with a rubber compound to keep the tooth solid and prevent infection.